 Learn how to install Java JDK (Java Development Kit) and update the PATH environment variable.
 For detailed instructions, see Oracle's official documentation: JDK Installation for Microsoft Windows.

 Java JDK allows developers to write Java applications.
 Although you may not be writing Java scripts in your ebook, Kotobee requires Java JDK in some steps, like creating a random keystore for your Android mobile app.
 The standard Java, which you probably already have, is called Java JRE (Java Runtime Environment).

-Click on the link below.
-Download will begin immediately.
+Click on the link below and download will begin immediately.

 Although installing Java JDK is fairly easy, the installation can sometimes seem to take no effect, particularly on Windows.
 In such cases, the computer is still using the old Java version (JRE), instead of Java JDK.
-Follow these steps as provided by Oracle:
+Follow the steps in the next section as provided by Oracle.

 Updating the PATH Environment Variable (Optional)

 You can run the JDK without setting the

 PATH environment variable, or you can optionally set it so that you can conveniently run the JDK executable files (